Cohomology of locally-closed semi-algebraic subsets: From torsion to -adic coefficients

 We then obtain a commutative diagram of distinguished triangles:

 According to \cite[7.7.3]{Berko93} the arrows $1$ and $2$ are isomorphisms.
-So $3$ (which is constructed in the same way as in \textit{loc.cit.}) is also an isomorphism.\\ In a second (and last) step, if $(Y,T)$ is a locally closed $k$-germ, as above we can assume that $T$ is closed in $Y$, so that if we set $V:=Y \setminus T$, $V$ is an open subset of $Y$ and $V \to (Y,V)$ is a quasi-immersion.
-Hence according to the first step, the proposition holds for the $k$-germs $(Y,V)$ and $Y$, so using again the distinguished triangle associated to $(Y,V)$ and $(Y,T)$, we can conclude. \end{proof} Exactly in the same way, we can generalize \cite[5.3.10]{Berko93} to $k$-germs: \begin{prop} Let $\varphi : Y \to X $ be a Hausdorff morphism of finite dimension, $\mathcal{G} \in D^b(Y, \Zln)$ of finite \emph{Tor}-dimension, and $\mathcal{F} \in D(X, \Zln)$.
-Let $T$ be a locally closed subspace of $Y$, and note $f = \varphi_{|(Y,T)}$.
-Then $\mathbf{R}f_! (\mathcal{G}_{|(Y,T) })$ is also of finite \emph{Tor}-dimension, and there is a canonical isomorphism
+So $3$ (which is constructed in the same way as in \textit{loc.cit.}) is also an isomorphism.
+Next, if $(Y,T)$ is a locally closed $k$-germ, as above we can assume that $T$ is closed in $Y$, so that if we set $V:=Y \setminus T$, $V$ is an open subset of $Y$ and $V \to (Y,V)$ is a quasi-immersion.
+Hence according to the first step, the proposition holds for the $k$-germs $(Y,V)$ and $Y$, so using again the distinguished triangle associated to $(Y,V)$ and $(Y,T)$, we can conclude. \end{proof}